A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 JagStudio

-supports BASIC, C and Assember languages.
-This reference manual
+supports BASIC, C and Assembler languages.
+This reference

 is written aiming towards BASIC, however, the same functions are